Kotylio: History

+In the immediate surroundings, five archaeological findspots have been found that might originally have been ancient watchtowers but that were changed and reused after antiquity.

 Before 1927, Kotylio was known as Dragoumano (Δραγουμάνο, cf. dragoman).
 During the first battles of the Greek War of Independence in March 1821, the inhabitants of the village provided the information on the movements of Ottoman troops.
 This allowed Theodoros Kolokotronis to ambush them on 27 March in the straits of Agiothanasis, near Kourounios, in what is considered the first pitched battle between Greeks and Turks during the War of Independence.

 On top of Mount Lykaion, every four years, the locals organize athletic and musical games in imitation of the ancient custom.